Zhuge Zhan: Early life

 When Zhuge Zhan was 16 years old, he married a Shu princess (a daughter of the Shu emperor Liu Shan) and was appointed as a Cavalry Commandant (騎都尉).
 One year later, he was promoted to a General of the Household (中郎將) in the Yulin (羽林) unit of the Imperial Guards.
-He subsequently held the following positions in the Shu government: Palace Attendant (侍中), Supervisor of the Masters of Writing (尚書僕射) and Military Adviser-General (軍師將軍).
+He subsequently held the following positions in the Shu government: Palace Attendant, Supervisor of the Masters of Writing (尚書僕射) and Military Adviser-General (軍師將軍).

 Apart from serving as an official, Zhuge Zhan was also skilled in painting and calligraphy.
 Since the people of Shu deeply missed Zhuge Liang, who died in 234, they especially liked Zhuge Zhan for his talents because he reminded them of his father.
 Whenever the Shu government implemented a favourable policy, the people give credit to Zhuge Zhan even though it might have had nothing to do with him.
 As Zhuge Liang never established any formal history bureau in the Shu government, it was hard to distinguish which policies Zhuge Zhan had a role in, although it was clear that Zhuge Zhan's reputation was greater than his actual accomplishments.